michaelkirk/georust_book/src/feature-creek.md

 Unless you examine the entire list in advance, you might not realize that `phone` is a text column, not a numeric one.
 Some formats are always clear about the distinction between numbers and text, but CSV isn't one of them.

-The lack of standardization means that whenever you encounter geographic data stored in a CSV, first you have to dig around a bit to orient yourself and figure out how to align your program with the CSV author's conventions.
+This lack of standardization means that whenever you encounter geographic data stored in a CSV, first you have to dig around a bit to orient yourself and figure out how to align your program with the CSV author's conventions.

 ## OMGeoJSON